 Introduction What I want to do in this article is outline the language and learning skills which a learner learning a subject through the medium of English as a second language (L2) will need.
 This learner is typically learning the whole of the subject in English for some years or throughout schooling.
 2. Cambridge TKT CLIL Glossary.
 KS what?
 They key stages clarified once and for all.
 When looking for interesting new authentic material to use in my lesson, I often encounter the fact that the different education orientated materials found on the web are categorised in different key stages.

 According to Bloom, creating is a high level thinking skill, so asking this of students could be quite a challenge.
 Another reason for doing this activity is to help students remember things better.
 After all, you will learn more if you talk about the activity than if you just copy it from the book.
 Still I found this activity not to be as effective as it could be, so I decided to add some scaffolding to make sure the activity would be more effective.
-Mind you, my mantra is still to spend as little preparation time as possible on my activities, so I thought of this during a lesson.
 Five of the best CLIL resources online - CLIL Media.
 In the posts on this website I usually share my opinion on CLIL as well as share some ideas of others.

 This time however, I would like to share CLIL resources that I think are really worth your time and can be used to advance both your knowledge of CLIL as well as help you with ideas for your lessons.
-1. Peter Sansom’s Blog.
+1. Peter Sansom’s Blog Peter Sansom is a Dutch Art and Design CLIL teacher who shares his lesson ideas on his blog.
 How to design a great CLIL activity.
 A lot has been written about CLIL activities.

 The very good book “CLIL Activities” by Liz Dale and Rosie Tanner, but also “CLIL Skills” and “The TKT Course CLIL Module” are very interesting reads if you want to find inspiration for your own CLIL activity.
 However, I still hear teachers say they think CLIL is a lot of work.
 They say they don’t want to ‘change their entire lesson’.
 They ‘don’t have time‘.
-I think this is nonsense.
-CLIL: What is CLIL?
+What is CLIL -Wielander CLIL at aston university.
 Checklist how ClIL are you & Scoring.
 How ready are you and your school for CLIL.
 A CLIL Guide 5 activities for every CLIL teacher.
 WHAT IS CLIL? - CLIL principles.
 CLIL stands for Content and Language Integrated Learning.

 Eurydice “Content and Language Integrated Learning (CLIL) at School in Europe 2006” which in “Factors inhibiting general implementation” points at a need for training language teachers in the special skills needed to provide CLIL through initial and in-service training programs devoted to methods used to teach a subject in other languages.
 The report also points at a need for teaching materials geared to CLIL in the target language that cover subjects in the national curriculum.

-Home - Video For All.
+Video for all.
 Clilstore - Teaching units for content and language integrated learning.
 Teaching unitsfor Content and Language Integrated Learning HelpAbout Select the language you are learning and your level to see the available units.
 Level AnyBasicA1A2B1B2C1C2Advanced This project has been funded with support from the European Commission.
 Disclaimer: This publication reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein.
 PhET – Interactive Physics Simulations - A trip to CLIL.
 Onestopenglish.
 Coyle CLIL planning tool -kit.